stanfordpython/python-assignments/assign4/ideas.md

 ## Random Ideas
 *Miscellaneous ideas that we thought of over the course of the quarter.*

-2-step auto-authenicator - who needs security?! just auto-2-step all messages from a certain sender
+2-Step Auto-Authenicator - who needs security? automatically 2-step-authenticate all messages from a certain sender.

-pizza button - a hardware button that when pressed will use my credit card info to deliver domino's directly to the dorm room
+Pizza Button - a hardware button that when pressed will use my credit card info to deliver Domino's directly to the dorm room.

-paperless.py - clone and update paperless so that it can support CS41 (way out of scope for this class but a person can dream)
+paperless.py - clone and update Paperless so that it can support CS41 (way out of scope for this class but a person can dream)

 canvasdav - a WebDAV client for Canvas (Coursework had one, Canvas doesn't) for local filesystem-like mounting of Canvas materials